Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/ListTransformations/README.md

 ## How it works
 The sample sets the location of projection engine data on the device by calling `TransformationCatalog::setProjectionEngineDirectory`.
 If the directory is not accessible, an error is reported.

-The list of `DatumTransformations` is created by calling `TransformationsCatalog::transformationsBySuitability`, passing in the `SpatialReference` of the original Geometry (the input spatial reference) and that of the `MapView` (the output spatial reference).
+The list of `DatumTransformations` is created by calling `TransformationsCatalog::transformationsBySuitability`, passing in the `SpatialReference` of the original Geometry (the input spatial reference) and that of the `Map` (the output spatial reference).
 Depending on the state of a check box, the current visible extent of the map is used to sort the list by suitability.

 When the user taps on a transformation in the list, the selected transformation is used to reproject a `Point`.
 The `Graphic's` geometry is then updated with the new `Point`.
 If the selected transformation is not usable (has missing grid files) then an error is displayed.